denita1/HyperPyro1/README.md

-# RamPyro-Bot Telegram
+# HyperPyro-Bot Telegram

-RamPyro-Bot is a modular telegram user that runs on Python3 with a pyrogram library.
+HyperPyro-Bot is a modular telegram user that runs on Python3 with a pyrogram library.

 I made this repository to have fun while helping you manage the group efficiently and to help reduce boredom when using telegram.